alexmodrono/typst-pandoc/README.md

-# Sample Book Project
+# typst-pandoc

 A repository for building a sample book using Markdown, Pandoc, and Typst.
 It demonstrates how to:

 * Organize chapters in a `contents/` folder (with numeric prefixes for ordering)
-* Use Pandoc to convert Markdown → Typst → PDF/EPUB
+* Use Pandoc to convert Markdown → Typst → PDF & Markdown → EPUB.
 * Customize the Typst template for advanced page layout, sidebars, drop caps, etc.
-* Manage bibliographic citations (APA style)
+* Manage bibliographic citations
 * Bundle images and custom fonts
 * Automate builds via a `Makefile`